Review Policy

 $ git revert -m 1 62d5bee

 It’s polite to tag the author and reviewer of the original PR so they know what’s going on.
-You can use the following message template:
+You can use the following message template for the revert PR description:

 Reverts rust-lang/rust#123456